Red kite: Continental Europe

 German populations declined by 25%–30% between 1991 and 1997, but have remained stable since.
 The populations of the northern foothills of the Harz Mountains (the most densely populated part of its range) suffered an estimated 50% decline from 1991 to 2001.
 In Spain, the species showed an overall decline in breeding population of up to 43% for the period 1994 to 2001–02, and surveys of wintering birds in 2003–04 suggest a similarly large decline in core wintering areas.
 The Balearic Islands population has declined from 41 to 47 breeding pairs in 1993 to just 10 in 2003.
 In France, breeding populations have decreased in the northeast, but seem to be stable in southwest and central France and Corsica.
 Populations elsewhere are stable or undergoing increases.
-In Sweden, the species has increased from 30 to 50 pairs in the 1970s to 1,200 breeding pairs in 2003.
-In Switzerland, populations increased during the 1990s, and have stabilised.
-Red kites are decreasing in their strongholds of Spain, France and Germany, but are increasing in parts of northern Europe, such as Denmark, Sweden and the United Kingdom.
+In Sweden, the species has increased from 30 to 50 pairs in the 1970s to 1,200 breeding pairs in 2003 and has continued growing.
+In Switzerland, populations have been increasing since the 1990s.
+Red kites have declined in their traditional strongholds of Spain, France and Germany; while now stable in the last two countries, those populations remain well below their historical peaks.
+In contrast, red kite populations are increasing in parts of northern Europe, such as Denmark, Poland, Sweden and the United Kingdom.
+The red kite is the official landscape bird of the Swedish province of Scania, and depicted on the coat of arms of the municipality of Tomelilla.